BayuAPrasetyo/BayuAPrasetyo/README.md

 ### Hi! 👋 I'm Bayu.

-Who I am?

-I'm currently active in ....
+I'm currently active as Undergraduate Student at Industrial and Systems Engineering ITS.

-- 🔭 I’m currently working on ...
+- 🔭 I’m a fast learner and Tech enthusiast.
-- 🌱 I’m currently learning about Machine Learning at Bangkit Academy
+- 🌱 I’m currently learning about Machine Learning at Bangkit Academy 2023 led by Google, GoTo, and Traveloka
-- 💬 Feel free to ask me about ...
 - 📫 How to reach me: bayuajiprasetyo2304@gmail.com
-- ⚡ Fun fact: ...

 ### Github Statistic